tonkaew131/hiraganaTrivia/README.md

 # Hiragana Trivia

 For test your hiragana level.
-This python script will randomly pick hiragana and ask you what it is.
+This python script will randomly pick hiragana ( and also katakana ) and ask you what it is.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/28/Table_hiragana.svg/768px-Table_hiragana.svg.png" width="45%"></img>